pnordboj/PlayStation2Upscaler/README.md

 ## Contact

-For any questions or suggestions, feel free to contact us at [email@example.com](mailto:email@example.com).
+For any questions or suggestions, feel free to contact us at [patricknj.dev@gmail.com](mailto:patricknj.dev@gmail.com).

----

-Thank you for using PCSX2 Upscaler!
-We hope it helps you enhance your gaming experience.